ansys/pydpf-post/doc/source/getting_started/demo.rst

 Brief demo
 ==========

-This brief demo shows how to load an MAPDL results file to extract and postprocess results.
+This brief demo shows how to load an Ansys Mechanical APDL (MAPDL) result file to extract and postprocess results.
 The code to use depends on which Ansys version you have installed.
 For comprehensive examples of how to use PyDPF-Post, see :ref:`gallery`.

 2023 R1 or later
 ----------------

 If Ansys 2023 R1 or later is installed, a DPF server automatically starts once you start using PyDPF-Post.
-Use this code to load an MAPDL results file to extract and postprocess results:
+Use this code to load an MAPDL result file to extract and postprocess results:

 .. code:: python